dart-lang/site-www/src/_guides/language/language-tour.md

 };
 {% endprettify %}

-Outside of a constant context, constant constructors create **non-constant objects** if you invoke them without `const`:
+If a constant constructor is outside of a constant context and is invoked without `const`, it creates a **non-constant object**:

 <?code-excerpt "misc/test/language_tour/classes_test.dart (nonconst-const-constructor)"?>
 {% prettify dart %}